Eonblast/Erlualib/README.markdown

 	600000 pushes.
 	700000 pushes.
 	Segmentation fault
-	$
+	$ <span style='text-decoration:blink;'>|</span>

-Again: both bugs in the c source of this driver, as well as errors when using the API - as demonstrated above - can kill the entire Erlang VM.
+Again: both bugs in the c source of this driver, as well as <b>errors when using the API</b> - as demonstrated above - can kill the entire Erlang VM.
+Risking this is exactly not what Erlang is about.